NEJC Presents

 Ethan Iverson

-Ethan Iverson is best known as one-third of The Bad Plus, a game-changing collective with Reid Anderson and David King.
-The New York Times called TBP “…Better than anyone at melding the sensibilities of post-’60s jazz and indie rock.”
-TBP has performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; and created a faithful arrangement of Stravinsky’s The Rite of Spring and a radical reinvention of Ornette Coleman’s Science Fiction (the latter with Tim Berne, Ron Miles, and Sam Newsome).
+Pianist, composer, and writer Ethan Iverson was a founding member of The Bad Plus, a game-changing collective with Reid Anderson and David King.
+The New York Times called TBP “Better than anyone at melding the sensibilities of post-60’s jazz and indie rock.”
+During his 17-year tenure, TBP performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; and collaborated with Joshua Redman, Bill Frisell, and the Mark Morris Dance Group.

-In addition to TBP, Iverson participates in the critically-acclaimed Billy Hart quartet with Mark Turner and Ben Street, and occasionally performs with an elder statesman like Albert “Tootie” Heath or Ron Carter.
-For a decade Iverson’s blog Do the Math has been a repository of musician-to-musician interviews and analysis, which is surely one reason Time Out New York selected Iverson as one of 25 essential New York jazz icons: “Perhaps NYC’s most thoughtful and passionate student of jazz tradition—the most admirable sort of artist-scholar.”
+Iverson plays in the critically-acclaimed Billy Hart quartet with Mark Turner and Ben Street, and has performed with Albert “Tootie” Heath and Ron Carter.
+For a decade, his blog Do the Math has been a repository of musician-to-musician interviews and analysis.
+Time Out New York selected Iverson as one of 25 essential New York jazz icons: “Perhaps NYC’s most thoughtful and passionate student of jazz tradition—the most admirable sort of artist-scholar.”

 Walter Smith III

-Although it may appear Smith is a new voice on the scene, he is widely recognized as an adept performer, accomplished composer, and inspired educator.
-Smith’s recent release, return to casual, garnered critical acclaim from audiences and critics alike. “return to casual [is] Smith’s deeply poised first album as a leader for Blue Note...
-The whole enterprise rings of cool sophistication in a small-group style that Smith and his contemporaries helped define...
-In that sense, return to casual is not just a homecoming of sorts, but also an emphatic confirmation.”
-In September of 2024, Smith released his sophomore album for Blue Note Records, “three of us are from Houston and Reuben is not”, featuring a new offering of original music.
-In March of 2026, Smith reprises his acclaimed TWIO concept with the release of TWIO Vol. 2.
+Walter Smith is widely recognized as an adept performer, accomplished composer, and inspired educator.
+Smith’s Blue Note release return to casual garnered critical acclaim as “a homecoming of sorts” and “an emphatic confirmation.”
+In September 2024, Smith released his sophomore Blue Note album, three of us are from Houston and Reuben is not.
+In March 2026, he reprises his acclaimed TWIO concept with TWIO Vol. 2.

 This show has been made possible through the generosity of the Cambridge Community Foundation.
 We are extremely grateful for their partnership.